 Abbotshaw House B&B

 This 4 Star GOLD secluded farmhouse is set in an unspoilt area of the Scottish Borders, within easy driving distance of Carlisle, Gretna Green and Northumberland.
-Due to Covid-19, only the Reiver Suite will be available (super-king size hand-carved mahogany bed, ensuite bath and shower, views over the Liddel Water valley) OR the Attic Suite (1 super-king size double room and 1 twin room with a private bathroom with large bath).
+1 superking double (ensuite), 1 kingsize double (ensuite) or the Attic suite with 2 bedrooms (1 superking and 1 twin).
 Generous 4-course breakfasts.
 The house sits in 363 acres of farmland and woodland with a mile stretch of private river (fishing is free for guests).
 It also offers B&B for horses with stabling, turnout, a near Olympic size all-weather arena and lovely farm/forest rides.
 Abbotshaw House B&B is ideal for walking, cycling, fishing, horse-riding and star-gazing.
 Dogs welcome.
 BOOK NOW

 Mill House B&B